isunuri/DIGITAL-FILTER-DESIGN/README.md

 3. Biomedical Devices: Filtering ECG/EEG signals to remove muscle artifacts or power-line interference.

 4. Seismic Data Analysis: Enhancing signal-to-noise ratio for accurate geological interpretation.

+5. Audio and Speech Processing: FIR filters are used to remove noise or enhance certain sound frequencies.

 # Design Advantages:
 > Stability: FIR filters are always stable due to no feedback in design.